sysfce2/godot-docs/classes/class_viewport.rst

 - void **set_positional_shadow_atlas_size** **(** :ref:`int<class_int>` value **)**
 - :ref:`int<class_int>` **get_positional_shadow_atlas_size** **(** **)**

 The shadow atlas' resolution (used for omni and spot lights).
-The value will be rounded up to the nearest power of 2.
+The value is rounded up to the nearest power of 2.

-\ **Note:** If this is set to ``0``, no shadows will be visible at all (including directional shadows).
+\ **Note:** If this is set to ``0``, no positional shadows will be visible at all.
+This can improve performance significantly on low-end systems by reducing both the CPU and GPU load (as fewer draw calls are needed to draw the scene without shadows).

 .. rst-class:: classref-item-separator